Geraldo Perdomo Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks and Geraldo Perdomo, who went 1-for-1 with a double and three RBI last time in action, battle Dustin May and the Los Angeles Dodgers at Chase Field, Thursday at 10:10 PM ET.
+After going 2-for-4 with a double, a home run and three RBI in his most recent game, Geraldo Perdomo and the Arizona Diamondbacks face the Los Angeles Dodgers (who will start Michael Grove) at 4:10 PM ET on Sunday.

-In his most recent game, he racked up three RBI (going 1-for-1 with a double and a walk) against the Padres.
+He collected three RBI (going 2-for-4 with a double and a home run) in his last game against the Dodgers.

 Geraldo Perdomo Game Info & Props vs. the Dodgers